oussama-gourari/Skycast/README.md

   - `SEPARATOR`: Used to separate the text from the hashtags on the Bluesky post, it is set to 2 line breaks (`\n`).

   - `CATCHUP_LIMIT`: Number of most-recent posts to start from (max=100).
 For example, if set to 5, the bot will start sharing to Bluesky starting from the 5 most-recent posts on the subreddit, set it to 0 if you want to share new posts only.
-Keep in mind that the bot saves on his Reddit account the posts he already shared, this is to prevent sharing the same post again if the bot is restarted.
+Keep in mind that the bot saves on its Reddit account the posts it has already shared, this is to prevent sharing the same post again if the bot is restarted.

   - `CHECK_EVERY`: The number of minutes the bot waits before checking for new posts again if no new posts were found in the last check.
 This helps reduce workload and cost, especially when running the bot on cloud services like Google Cloud.